sasabosnic/rgz/openbsd/oams64.md

 PasswordAuthentication no
 </pre>

-Verify the new configuration and restart `sshd`:
+Verify the new config and restart `sshd`:

 <pre>
 # <b>sshd -t</b>